Whang Youn Dai

-Dr Whang Youn Dai (황연대; born 12 December 1938) is a Korean physician known for her work on the welfare of people with disabilities and her advocacy of sports for those with disabilities.
+Dr Whang Youn Dai (born 12 December 1938) is a Korean physician known for her work on the welfare of people with disabilities and her advocacy of sports for those with disabilities.
 The Whang Youn Dai Achievement Award is named in recognition of her contributions to Paralympic sport.

 Early life and education

 Dr Whang was born on 12 December 1938 in Seoul, Korea.
 At the age of three she contracted polio which greatly impaired her right leg.
 Following rehabilitation and surgical treatments, she was able to stand by the age of seven however, she continued to have a limp.
 As a result, she faced some hardships in her education, including being rejected from admission into an elementary school at the age of 8.
 Despite this, she was able to successfully complete her elementary and secondary education, and was admitted to Ewha Woman's University in 1957 where she studied medicine.
 She completed her medical degree in 1963.